 The network of subway lines and stations beneath Tokyo is a major feat of engineering and makes daily life flow for millions of people in Tokyo but it can be a bit overwhelming when you first encounter it.
 You’re not going to be able to avoid it for long though so you might as well jump right in.
 Here are my dozen tips to keep you sane and get you to your destination on the Tokyo Subway.

-1. Stored Value Cards
+1. Stored Value & Discount Cards

 2. You don’t need to speak Japanese

-3. Tokyo Subway Maps
+3. Tokyo Subway Map in English

 Pick up a subway map when you arrive.
-I’ve included a picture below to get a feel for it but a hard copy is going to be easier for a beginner than trying to read the multi-coloured spagetti of train lines on your iPhone.
+I’ve included a picture below to get a feel for it but a hard copy is going to be easier for a beginner than trying to read the multi-coloured spaghetti of train lines on your phone.
 Each line has both a name and a colour.
 Ask at your accommodation for the name of the nearest station and you’ll quickly learn the connection stations along that route.
 It sounded terrible to me at first having to switch lines on a trip but it’s much easier and faster than it sounds.

 The Tokyo Subway site has a printable map in English.